gportay/cqfd6/README.md

 inside the docker image.

 `flavors` (optional): the list of build flavors (see below).
-Each flavor has its own command just like `build.command`.
+Each flavor has its own command string just like `build.command`.
 This property is now automatically deduced from the flavors sections of `.cqfdrc`.

 `dockerfile` (optional): the path to the `Dockerfile`.
 The path is relative to the project directory (i.e. the parent directory of `.cqfd`).
 By default, cqfd